 Poor working habits and personal habits can have a negative impact at work.
 In fact, the habits of an annoying coworker are often cited as the number one source of stress.
 For companies that allow employees to practice regular bad habits will find suboptimum efficiency, undermine teamwork, and even reduce profits.
 See if your employees have behaviors that are in need of adjustment.

-Five generations discuss their own generational traits and that of their coworkers.
+This overview of the 5 different generations present in today's workplace, gives viewers a foundation for increased understanding and tolerance.
 Learn to communicate better, deal with change, increase productivity, and develop a more respectful workplace.
 Create unity at work for people at all stages of life with this effective and interesting training.

 Today, diversity awareness must also address how people are treated by their co-workers and the organization itself -- as well as how they want to be treated.
 When unity is the goal, we find that we actually have many similarities and that there are significant benefits to a diverse organization.